fansilet-roles/mpath/README.md

    - { id: '360782378662', alias: 'mylun1' }
  ...
 ```
- packs is the list of the packages to use iscsi multipath on
+ *packs* is the list of packages to install.
+It will install iscsi, multipath and lsof.
- centos 7.
-This role at this moment only will work on centos7+
- with systemd

- credetials must be adjusted on you playbook with your login
+ *credetials* must be adjusted on your playbook with your login and password.
- and password e.g.
+  e.g.

 ```
  credentials: